Course Number and Title: OTA 222 Pediatric Intervention

 - Describe the need for and use of compensatory strategies when desired life tasks cannot be performed.

-- Select and provide appropriate rationale, and implement relevant treatment and compensatory strategies in a role-play situation to improve performance in areas of occupation that support performance, participation, and well-being while adhering to safety precautions.
+- Select and provide appropriate rationale, and implement relevant treatment and compensatory strategies to improve performance in areas of occupation that support performance, participation, and well-being while adhering to safety precautions.

 - Discuss and explain key concepts of intervention in school-based OT programs.

 - Describe treatment goals and objectives of school-based, occupational therapy programs for students.

 - Discuss when and how to use direct services, monitoring, and the consultative process as directed by the occupational therapist.

 - Demonstrate the ability to engage in the consultative process with persons, groups, programs, organizations, or communities in collaboration with inter- and intraprofessional colleagues.